Business of spaceflight: The 7 biggest moments of the year - Local News 8

 This year didn’t end up exactly how many in the spaceflight industry had hoped.

 Rocket launches were delayed.
 Explosions and development setbacks pushed off exciting milestones.
-NASA astronauts still don’t have the option to fly aboard American spacecrafts.
+NASA astronauts still don’t have the option to fly aboard American spacecraft.

 But there were also numerous indicators that the burgeoning commercial space industry is in good health.

-Note: Correction: An earlier version of this story misidentified the month of SpaceX’s Crew Dragon launch.